-MutationForecaster is currently unavailable due to necessary server maintenance.
+MutationForecaster will be unavailable due to necessary server migration beginning Sept 27th.
 We apologize for the inconvenience.

 Are you finding all the mutations in your genomic sequence data?
 CytoGnomix® Inc., a genomics company, has released this web service to help researchers quickly examine millions of DNA variants simultaneously.
 This world-class software currently interprets mutations that affect transcription, mRNA splicing and protein coding, and stores the results in a database that can be compared to other sources of genome variation.
 MutationForecaster® brings together a suite of tools that we've created in a single easy to navigate interface.
 Our products can find and validate mutations that others cannot.

 Genome-scale mutation analysis to predict variants affecting gene expression (mRNA splicing and transcription).
 Built in filtering tools aid you in determining a short list of variants most suitable for further examination in the laboratory.

 The Automated Splice Site and Exon Definition Analyses (ASSEDA) tool examines the consequences of a single variant on mRNA splicing in detail.
 Potential isoform structures are displayed along with their predicted relative abundance.

 Genome-scale coding variant interpretation

 Variant Effect Predictor (VEP) predicts the effects of your variants on genes and protein sequence.
 SIFT and PolyPhen scores are also generated.